 Jawbone volume begins to shrink: since there is no tooth in place, the jawbone volume begins to shrink since there is no activity of chewing thus the roots in this area (where the tooth is lost) are not stimulate.
 Regaining the volume of the jawbone is very difficult, and even with the advance in technology regarding bone grafting-techniques, it is impossible to duplicate the previous gum and bone tissue.

 What is a Dental Implant?

 If you lose a tooth now and visit the dentist’s office, he or she will recommend you to have a dental implant.
 A Dental implant is an artificial tooth root (titanium post) that is surgically put into the jawbone to allow the dentist to mount a replacement tooth.
-Dental implants provide support that is needed for replacement teeth or bridges.
-They also ensure that jawbone volume is not lost as they transit the stimulations form chewing to the jawbone.
+Dental implants provide the support that is needed for replacement teeth or bridges.
+They also ensure that jawbone volume is not lost as they transit the stimulations from chewing to the jawbone.

 Who Needs Dental Implants

-You can have Dental implants if you are in one or any of the following scenarios.
+You can have dental implants if you are in one or any of the following scenarios.

 - Broken tooth

 A broken tooth can only be fixed with dental implants because it is the only way that your tooth structure will be maintained.
 This will allow the tooth to function normally.
 The same case applies to when your tooth is cracked.